V1V1/SharpScribbles/README.md

 ## StickyNotesExtract:
 Extracts data from the Windows Sticky Notes database.
 Works on Windows 10 Build 1607 and higher.
+This project doesn't rely on any external dependencies.
 ##### Usage:
 $ .\StickyNotesExtract